Protect your car with insurance for Ontario drivers

 Driving a car in Ontario?
 Make sure you’re covered

-Why do you need auto insurance?
+Why do you need car insurance in Ontario?

 In Ontario, if you own a vehicle, by law you must have auto insurance.
-Think of insurance as a future investment.
+Think of car insurance as a future investment.
 The average cost of a car repair claim in Ontario is $8,611.
-Insurance will protect you from having to pay out of pocket.
+Car insurance will protect you from having to pay out of pocket.
 Plus, if you cause damage or injuries to other people while driving, you’ll be responsible for those costs too.
 Accidents happen, even to good drivers.
 Having the best auto insurance in Ontario means you’ll have financial help when they do.

 What does car insurance in Ontario cover?